pipieter/d20distribution/README.md

 ## Unsupported Syntax

-All valid [d20](https://pypi.org/project/d20/) expressions are supported, except for the following dice modifiers: `rr`, `ra`, `e`.
+All valid [d20](https://pypi.org/project/d20/) expressions are supported, except for the following dice modifiers: `rr` and `ra`.
 These will hopefully be added in the future.